 On March 19, 1997, NHTSA published a final rule that adopted an unbelted sled test protocol as a temporary alternative to the fixed barrier test for unbelted occupants.
 The agency took this action to provide an immediate, interim solution to the problem of the fatalities and injuries that current air bag systems are causing in relatively low speed crashes to a small, but growing number of children and occasionally to adults.
 It was the understanding at that time, and it is reiterated in this study, that the sled test does not meet the need for effectively evaluating vehicle protection systems.
 The advanced air bag rulemaking actions that are being proposed provide adequate lead time to assure proper designs for occupant protection that must be evaluated under appropriate test conditions.
-Therefore, it is the recommendation for this rulemaking to return to the test procedures that were in effect prior to March 19, 1997.
-Additionally, it is recommended that research be continued in developing and evaluating both the offset barrier test and the moving deformable barrier test for future agency consideration for upgrading FMVSS No. 208.
+Therefore, it is recommended for this rulemaking to eliminate the sled test procedure and to consider the aforementioned options that are available within the rulemaking time frame.
+Additionally, it is recommended that research be continued in developing and evaluating the moving deformable barrier test for future agency consideration for upgrading FMVSS No. 208.